 My oldest son has been going through a period of frustration.
-He’s having a hard time at school and he’s learning some new skills that are clearly taxing his brain.
-Things have been a little tense around here lately.
+He’s having a hard time at school and he’s learning some new skills that are clearly taxing his brain so things have been a little tense around here lately.
 Pretty early this morning he got very frustrated because his drawing wasn’t going right.
 He started to yell at me and demanded that I get him more paper so he could start over.
 He called me a name.
 I didn’t want to get him more paper for many reasons, mostly because I was happy drinking my coffee and I didn’t like him yelling at me.
 We’ve had many conversations about this and he insists he needs to be alone when he is frustrated, and for the most part, I believe him and leave him alone.

 So in an effort to give us both some space, I asked my daughter if she wanted to have some hot cocoa on the deck.
 My son, glaring at me says “ You are just trying to get away from me.”
 I felt the challenge – the power struggle rising in my chest.
 I would be lying if I said there wasn’t a part of me that wanted to reply “Well, yeah…duh” but